February 12, 2026 (1mo ago)

 bunx @temps-sdk/cli deployments rollback -p my-app --to 42

-Rollback takes seconds because the previous container image is cached.
-No rebuild needed.
+Rollback completes in seconds because the previous container image is cached locally.
+No rebuild required.

-The trickiest part of zero-downtime deployment is database migrations.
-If your new code expects a column that doesn't exist yet, or your old code breaks when a column is removed, you have a problem.
+Database migrations are the trickiest part of zero-downtime deployment.
+Both GitHub's June 2025 outage and Cloudflare's November 2025 global outage were caused by database changes that cascaded into platform-wide failures.
+If your new code expects a column that doesn't exist yet — or your old code breaks when a column disappears — rolling deployment fails.

 Phase 1: Expand (backward-compatible)

--- Add the new column, but don't remove the old one
+-- Add the new column without removing the old one

 ALTER TABLE users ADD COLUMN full_name TEXT;